cryinkfly/openSUSE-Baldur/README.md

 [^2]: The audio controller from the graphics card must also be passed through to the VM!
 [^3]: Flatpak apps are automatically installed in USER mode!
 [^4]: Boatswain requires the WebSocket plugin to connect to OBS Studio!
+[^5]: Under openSUSE Baldur the Yubikeys are supported by default after installation!